-Emergency hormonal contraception (EHC) is a type of contraception that can be taken after you have had unprotected sex or your normal method of contraception has failed and are worried that you might get pregnant.
-It is also sometimes called the ‘morning after pill’.
+The emergency contraceptive pill, also known as the ‘morning after pill’, can be taken after you’ve had unprotected sex or if your normal method of contraception has failed and you’re worried that you might get pregnant.

-Many pharmacies across Wolverhampton now dispense emergency hormonal contraception free of charge.
-To see which pharmacies provide free emergency contraception please see the link below.
+Most pharmacies across Wolverhampton now dispense emergency hormonal contraception free of charge.
+Find your local pharmacy

 Or alternatively please call our advice line for more information and advice regarding emergency contraception 01902 481689